davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 The Ca-in-orthopyroxene (Ca-OPX) thermometer [@Brey1990] is formulated for use in the absence of clinopyroxene.
-Together, these thermometers can query the full range of major-element compositions seen in the Crystal Knob dataset.
+Together, these thermometers can query the full range of major-element compositions seen in the Crystal Knob xenolith samples.

 <!--[[thermometry]]-->